yogithaj08/Hotel-booking-chatbot/README.md

-# Hotel Booking Chatbot (TeachNook Internship)

-This project was developed as part of my 2-month Cloud Computing Internship at TeachNook.
-The chatbot allows users to:
-- Book a room
-- Modify a booking
-- Cancel a booking
-- Check room availability

-## Technologies Used
-- Amazon Lex (Chatbot)
-- AWS Lambda
-- AWS IAM
-- Python
-- AWS CloudWatch

-## What I Learned
-- Building intents, slots, and slot types in Amazon Lex
-- Designing end-to-end chatbot conversations
-- Integrating Lex with AWS Lambda functions
-- Testing and debugging chatbots
-- Cloud deployment basics

-## Screenshots
-All screenshots of the chatbot are available in the `/screenshots` folder.
+# TeachNook Cloud Computing Internship – Chatbot Project

+## 📚 Internship Overview
+This project was developed as part of my **2-month Cloud Computing Internship at TeachNook**.
+During the internship, I learned how to build chatbots using **Amazon Lex**, integrate them with backend services, design conversational flows, and understand cloud-based application development.

+---

+# 🏨 Hotel Booking Chatbot using Amazon Lex

+## 💡 Project Objective
+The goal of this capstone project was to **create a Hotel Booking Chatbot** using **Amazon Lex** with the following requirements:

+1. The chatbot must collect all hotel booking details from the user.
+2. It must allow users to choose room types such as **Classic, Duplex, Double Bed**, etc.
+3. It must give a **final booking summary**, including:
+   - Room type
+   - Price
+   - Duration of stay
+   - Location
+4. The entire conversation must flow smoothly under the **BookHotel intent**.

+---

+## 🧠 Features Implemented
+- Intent-based design using Amazon Lex (`BookHotel`)
+- Slot filling for inputs such as:
+  - **City**
+  - **Number of days**
+  - **Room type**
+  - **Price range**
+- Fulfillment messages to confirm bookings
+- Error handling and re-prompt messages
+- Natural language conversation-style chatbot

+---

+## 🧰 Technologies Used
+- **Amazon Lex** – for building the chatbot
+- **AWS Lambda (optional)** – for backend logic
+- **AWS IAM** – for permissions
+- **Python** – for Lambda functions
+- **AWS CloudWatch** – for monitoring logs

+---

+## 🗣️ Sample Conversation Flow

+**User:** Book a room in Goa for 3 days under ₹1000
+**Bot:** What type of room would you like?
+Classic, Duplex, or Double Bed?
+**User:** Duplex
+**Bot:** Can I go ahead and confirm your booking?
+**User:** Yes
+**Bot:** Your booking is confirmed!
+Duration: 3 days, Price: ₹1000, Room: Duplex.
+Thank you!

+---

+## 📸 Screenshots
+Add all your chatbot screenshots here.
+(If uploading to GitHub, place them inside a folder named `/screenshots`)

+---

+## 🧾 What I Learned During the Internship
+- Building and configuring chatbots in Amazon Lex
+- Creating intents, slots, and slot types
+- Writing and connecting AWS Lambda functions
+- Designing end-to-end chatbot user flows
+- Debugging and monitoring using CloudWatch
+- Basics of cloud deployment

+---

+## 📌 Project Structure